What is AI Data Security? How AI Detects Threats & Safeguards Sensitive Data

 Data poisoning

-Data poisoning is an attack where an adversary inserts crafted examples into training data, fine-tuning data or RAG retrieval corpora.
-The goal is to alter what the model learns.
+In data poisoning attacks, the adversary inserts crafted examples into training data, fine-tuning data or retrieval corpora used by RAG models.
+Data poisoning aims to affect what the model has learned.

 Prompt injection

-Prompt injection occurs when user input or content retrieved from an external source contains instructions that override the model's system prompt.
-The model treats the malicious instructions as legitimate.
-The result is a model that ignores its guardrails, leaks data or performs unauthorized actions.
-Indirect prompt injection is the more dangerous variant.
+Prompt injection happens when user input or content extracted from another source contains instructions for the model that bypass the limitations set in its system prompt.
+As a result, the model ignores its guardrails, leaks data or performs unauthorized actions.
+Prompt injection can be direct or indirect.

 Model inversion